 EBITDA, adjusted EBITDA, adjusted net income and adjusted earnings per share are supplemental key metrics used by management and our Board of Directors to assess our financial performance.
 EBITDA, adjusted EBITDA, adjusted net income and adjusted earnings per share are also frequently used by analysts, investors and other interested parties to evaluate us and other companies in our industry.
 We use EBITDA, adjusted EBITDA, adjusted net income and adjusted earnings per share to supplement GAAP measures of performance to evaluate the effectiveness of our business strategies, to make budgeting decisions and to compare our performance against that of other peer companies using similar measures.
-In addition, we use adjusted EBITDA to supplement GAAP measures of performance to evaluate our operating results.
-We believes it is useful to investors and analysts to evaluate these non-GAAP measures on the same basis as management uses to evaluate our operating results.
+In addition, we use adjusted EBITDA to supplement GAAP measures of performance in connection with compensation decisions.
+Management believes it is useful to investors and analysts to evaluate these non-GAAP measures on the same basis as management uses to evaluate our operating results.
 We believe that excluding items from operating income, net income and net income per diluted share that may not be indicative of, or are unrelated to, our core operating results, and that may vary in frequency or magnitude, enhances the comparability of our results and provides additional information for analyzing trends in our business.

 We define EBITDA as net income before net interest expense, income taxes and depreciation and amortization expenses.
 Adjusted EBITDA represents EBITDA adjusted to exclude share-based compensation expense, non-cash rent, asset impairment and gain or loss on disposition, provision for accounts receivable reserves and certain other expenses that may not be indicative of, or are unrelated to, our core operating results, and that may vary in frequency or magnitude.
 Adjusted net income represents net income adjusted for the previously mentioned adjusted EBITDA adjustments, further adjusted for costs related to amortization of purchase accounting assets and deferred financing costs, tax adjustment to normalize the effective tax rate, and tax effect of total adjustments.
 Basic adjusted earnings per share is calculated using adjusted net income, as defined above, and basic weighted average shares outstanding.
-Diluted adjusted EBITDA, adjusted net income and adjusted earnings per share is calculated using adjusted earnings per share and may not be comparable to similar measures reported by other companies.
-EBITDA, adjusted EBITDA, adjusted EBITDA, adjusted them in isolation or as a substitute for analysis of our results as reported under GAAP.
+Diluted adjusted EBITDA, adjusted net income and adjusted earnings per share is calculated using adjusted net income, as defined above, and diluted weighted average shares outstanding.
+EBITDA, adjusted EBITDA, adjusted net income and adjusted earnings per share base comparable to similar measures reported by other companies.
+EBITDA, adjusted EBITDA, adjusted EBITDA, adjusted net income and adjusted for analysis of our results as reported under GAAP.
 We address the limitations of the non-GAAP measures through the use of various GAAP measures.
 In the future, we will incur expenses or charges such as those added back to calculate adjusted EBITDA or adjusted net income.
-Our presentation of EBITDA, adjusted EBITDA, adjusted earnings per share is calculated of EBITDA, adjusted EBITDA, adjusted earnings per share should not be construed as an inference that our future results will be unaffected by the adjustments we have used to derive our non-GAAP measures.
+Our presentation of EBITDA, adjusted EBITDA, adjusted earnings per share base added back to calculate adjusted EBITDA or adjusted net income.
+Our presentation of EBITDA, adjusted EBITDA, adjusted earnings per share should not be construed as an inference that our future results will be unaffected by the adjustments we have used to derive our non-GAAP measures.